puremourning/vimspector/README.md

    necessarily be easy to work out what to put in the `.vimspector.json`.
 As you can see above, some of the servers aren't really editor agnostic, and require very-specific unique handling.
-3. How do i stop it starting a new Terminal.app on macOS?
+3. How do I stop it starting a new Terminal.app on macOS?
 See [this comment](https://github.com/puremourning/vimspector/issues/90#issuecomment-577857322)
+4. Can I specify answers to the annoying questions about exception breakpoints in my `vimspector.json` ?
+Yes, see [here][vimspector-ref-exception].

 # License